ccamel/awesome-ccamel/README.md

 - [marp-team/marp](https://github.com/marp-team/marp) - The entrance repository of Markdown presentation ecosystem
 - [mars-protocol/networks](https://github.com/mars-protocol/networks) - Genesis data for Mars Hub mainnet and testnets
 - [maticzav/graphql-shield](https://github.com/maticzav/graphql-shield) - 🛡 A GraphQL tool to ease the creation of permission layer.
-- [menloresearch/jan](https://github.com/menloresearch/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer.
 - [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown
 - [metatool-ai/metamcp](https://github.com/metatool-ai/metamcp) - MCP Aggregator, Orchestrator, Middleware, Gateway in one docker
 - [metorial/metorial](https://github.com/metorial/metorial) - Connect any AI model to 600+ integrations; powered by MCP 📡 🚀